-Over at ELLE UK, Dr Natalie Blakely shares her top tips for keeping breakouts at bay whilst you’re on holiday.
+Over at ELLE UK, Natalie Blakely shares her top tips for keeping breakouts at bay whilst you’re on holiday.

 Look out for sunscreens with an oil-free formula and pick up those that are not water-resistant,’ she says.
 ‘While water-resistant formulas keep the sunscreen on your skin, they also trap any excess oil underneath, which can lead to breakouts.’
 But if you’re on-the-go, Dr. Blakely suggests keeping a brush-on sunblock powder in your handbag to keep excess oil from ruining your pictures.
 ‘It applies just like a regular powder for a matte finish, but provides protection from the sun.